Codehub169/tempo-43577151/README.md

 3.  **Run the application:**
     Make sure Docker Desktop (or Docker daemon on Linux) is running **on your host machine**.

+> **🚨 CRITICAL NOTE: EXECUTE ON HOST MACHINE ONLY 🚨**
+>
+> The `startup.sh` script **MUST BE RUN ON YOUR HOST MACHINE'S TERMINAL**.
+>
+> **DO NOT RUN THIS SCRIPT INSIDE A DOCKER CONTAINER, VM, OR ANY ENVIRONMENT WHERE DOCKER IS NOT INSTALLED AND ACCESSIBLE LOCALLY.**
+>
-    **CRITICAL NOTE:** The `startup.sh` script **must** be executed directly on your **host machine's terminal**, not from within a Docker container.
-The script requires access to the Docker CLI installed on your host to build and manage containers.
-Running it elsewhere will lead to errors like "Docker command not found".
+> This script orchestrates Docker containers (builds images, starts/stops containers).
+It *requires direct access* to the Docker daemon installed on your computer.
+Running it elsewhere (e.g., inside a container it's trying to manage) will fail, typically with errors like "Docker command not found" or "cannot connect to the Docker daemon".
+>
+> ✅ **Correct Usage:** Open a terminal on your main operating system (Windows, macOS, Linux) and run `bash startup.sh` from the project root.
+>
+> ❌ **Incorrect Usage:** Running `bash startup.sh` from within a Docker container shell, or a remote server without Docker installed.

     From the project root directory, execute the script:
     ```bash